itsbio/gamepot-docs/en/gamepot_dashboard.md

 ② Translate the inquiry's title.
 It is translated from the detected language to the default translation language.

+③ You can select a reply template to apply.

-③ Translate the answer.
+④ Translate the response.
 Only languages supported by Papago appear in the list.

-④ Only upload an image file required for the answer.
+⑤ Upload image file required for the response.

-⑤ Translate the inquiry.
-It is translated from the detected language to the default translation language.
+⑥ Translate the inquiry.
+It will be translated from the detected language to the user's default language.

-⑥ It displays all the basic information about the user.
+⑦ It displays all information of the user by default.

 **\[Notifications\]**